Counterfactual Analysis under Partial Identification Using Locally Robust Refinement: Introduction

 The paper is organized as follows.
 The next section gives a general set-up of a structural model and presents examples that fit our framework.
 Section 3 presents the approach of LRR and provides its characterization that is useful for implementation in practice.
-Focusing on generic moment inequality models, Section 4 proposes inference for the LRR and shows its uniform asymptotic validity.
-Sections 5 and 6 present results from Monte Carlo simulations and an empirical application.
-Section 7 concludes.
-In the Appendix, we provide some mathematical proofs. the rest of the proofs are found in the Supplemental Note to this paper.
+Focusing on generic moment inequality models, Section 4 proposes inference for the LRR and presents results from Monte Carlo simulations.
+An empirical application is presented in Section 5.
+Section 6 concludes.
+In the Appendix, we provide some mathematical proofs.
+The Supplemental Note to this paper includes additional information on the data for the empirical application, and presents results on the uniform validity of our inference procedure.